-16. In view of the discussions in the aforesaid paras, it appeared that M/s.Astron were engaged in import and trading of Ground Colemanite, B_2O_3 40% produced by M/s.Etimaden, Turkey.
-The said product was imported from United Arab Emirates, supplied by M/s.Asian Agro Chemical Corporation.
-M/s.Astron classified Ground Colemanite, B_2O_3 40% under Chapter Tariff Heading No.25280090 of the Customs Tariff Act, 1975 by declaring it as Natural Boron Ore and availed exemption from payment of Basic Customs duty as per Sr.No.113 of Customs Notification No.12/2012-Cus dated 17.03.2012 as amended vide Notification No.28/2015-Cus dated 30.04.2015 and Sr.No.130 of Customs Notification No.50/2017 dated 30.06.2017 for period from 18.03.2016 to 30.06.2017 and 01.07.2017 to 29.12.2020 respectively .
+16.1.
+In view of the discussions in the aforesaid paras, it appears that the Noticee are engaged in import and trading of Ground Colemanite, B_2O_3 40% produced by M/s ETiMADEN, Turkey.
+The said product was imported from United Arab Emirates, supplied by M/s Asian Agro Chemical Corporation.
+The Noticee classified the Ground Colemanite, B_2O_3 40% under CTH.
+25280090 of Customs Tariff Act, 1975 and by declaring it as Natural Boron Ore and availed exemption from payment of Basic Customs duty as per Sr. 130 of Customs Notification No. 50/2017 dated 30.06.2017 and Sr. 113 of erstwhile Customs Notification No. 12/2012-Cus dated 17.03.2012 as amended vide Notification No 28/2015-Cus dated 30.04.2015 during the period from 01.04.2015 to 30.06.2017 and from 01.07.2017 to 17.05.2020 respectively.

-16.1 In view of the discussions in aforesaid paras, it also appeared that M/s.Astron imported Ground Colemanite B_2O_3 40% for trading purpose and generally the same was sold as such, without any further processing and it has been revealed by Shri Upesh H. Thakkar, Director of M/s.
-Astron International Pvt Ltd in his statement dtd.
-02.11.2020 that the Ground Colemanite sold by them was used as such without further process in Ceramic Industry for manufacture of Ceramic Glaze Mixture commonly known as Frit and some quantity was used in agriculture as micro-nutrient for plant growth.
-The inquiry made from manufacturers of Ceramic Glaze mixture also showed that Ground Colemanite having B_2O_3 40% were utilized directly without further process in manufacture of Ceramic Glaze Mixture (frit).
+16.2 In view of the discussions in aforesaid paras, it also appears that the Noticee imported Ground Colemanite B_2O_3 40% for trading purpose and generally the same has been sold as such without any further processing and it has been revealed by Shri Ketan Manahar Shah, Partner of M/s Sun Borax Industries in his statement dated

+26.10.2020 that the Ground Colemanite sold by them is used as such, without further process in Ceramic Industry for manufacture of Ceramic Glaze Mixture commonly known as Frit and some quantity is used in agriculture as micro-nutrient for plant growth.
+The inquiry made from manufacturer of Ceramic Glaze mixture also shows that Ground Colemanite having B_2O_3 40% is utilized directly without further process in manufacture of Ceramic Glaze Mixture (frit).
+It has further been accepted by Shri Ketan Manahar Shah in the same statement that they are also importing Hisarsik Colemnite having less %age of B_2O_3 and it is true that in comparison with Hisarsik Colemnite, Ground Colemnite is a refined product.

-16.2 In view of the discussions in aforesaid paras, it further appeared that the term "Ore" was a naturally occurring raw and native mineral which was produced by mines and contained various foreign material and impurities.
-Ore was extracted from the earth through mining and treated or refined to extract the valuable metals or minerals.
-The "Ore Concentrate" was dressed Ore obtained by passing through the physical or physic-chemical operation viz cleaning, washing, drying, separation, crushing, grinding, etc. Natural Ore which was extracted from the mines though might have predominance of a particular mineral but do not consist of any particular mineral alone.
-It was a naturally occurring raw and native mineral which was produced by mines and contained various foreign material, impurities and other substances and as such, not suitable for further operations.
-Ore was extracted from the earth through mining and treated or refined to extract the valuable metals or minerals to make it usable.
-The "Concentrate" was the form or Ores from which part or all of the foreign matters had been removed and obtained by passing through the physical or physic-chemical operation viz cleaning, washing, drying, separation, crushing, grinding, etc. Therefore, it appeared from the above that Natural Ore consisted of various minerals and other minerals and substances and therefore, as such it could not be directly used for any further manufacturing.
-Whereas concentrate was the form, from which part or all of the foreign matters had been removed.
+16.3 In view of the discussions in aforesaid paras, it further appears that the term "Ore" is a naturally occurring raw and native mineral which are produced by mines and contain various foreign material and impurities.
+Ore is extracted from the earth through mining and treated or refined to extract the valuable metals or minerals.
+The "Ore Concentrate" is dressed ore, obtained by passing through the physical or physico-chemical operation viz cleaning, washing, drying, separation, crushing, grinding, etc. Natural Ore which is extracted from the mines though might have predominance of a particular minerals but do not consist of any particular mineral alone.
+It is a naturally occurring raw and native mineral which are produced by mines and contain various foreign material, impurities and other substances and as such are not suitable for further operations.
+Ore is extracted from the earth through mining and treated or refined to extract the valuable metals or minerals to make it usable.
+The "Concentrate" is the form of ores from which part or all of the foreign matters have been removed and obtained by passing through the physical or physico-chemical operation viz cleaning, washing, drying, separation, crushing, grinding, etc. Therefore, it appears from the above that Natural Ore consists of various minerals and other materials and substances and therefore, as such it cannot be directly used for any further manufacturing.
+Whereas concentrate is the form, from which part or all of the foreign matters have been removed.